You are currently viewing EUDIS Hackathon First Edition 2024

 • Admiral Yves Dupont, Director-general of the Royal Higher Institute for Defence, Belgian Defence.

-The thematic Jury that assessed the feasibility of the proposition and selected the winning teams per challenge was composed of the following:
+The thematic Jury assessed the feasibility of the proposition and selected the winning teams per challenge.
+They were composed of the following:

 • Thierry Segers, Project Manager, DG DEFIS, & former Cyber&C4I Officer of the Belgian Navy